JuckZ/awesome-brain-manager/README_en.md

 <details open>
   <summary><h2> 🔍 2.
 How to use </h2></summary>

+  ### How to install
+  #### method1: From Plugin Market in Obsidian
+  💜: [Not available now] At present, PR has been submitted to obsidian official, and it can only be launched after a period of review.
+Now, this plugin cannot be searched in the plugin market

+  #### method2: Download Manually
+  🚚: Download the latest release.zip from [Releases](https://github.com/JuckZ/awesome-brain-manager/releases) page，then put the extracted folder `awesome-brain-manager` into your {{obsidian_vault}}/.obsidian/plugins folder.

+  #### Method3: Using BRAT
+  🚗: Add `JuckZ/awesome-brain-manager` to BRAT.

-Now you can learn how to use it by [watching videos](https://github.com/JuckZ/awesome-brain-manager/blob/master/README_en.md#--11-preview-), and if needed, I will provide better documentation in the future.
+  > Now you can learn how to use it by [watching videos](https://github.com/JuckZ/awesome-brain-manager/blob/master/README_en.md#--11-preview-), and if needed, I will provide better documentation in the future.

 </details>